apt install ssh

 $ su - Password: <input root password> #

-Configure the /etc/ssh/sshd_config file to stop password login.
+Configure /etc/ssh/sshd_config file to prohibit password login.

 #PermitRootLogin prohibit-password <- Set this to "no" if you like * snip * # To disable tunneled clear text passwords, change to no here! #PasswordAuthentication yes <- Uncomment the line and set to "no" as shown in next line PasswordAuthentication no #PermitEmptyPasswords no # Change to yes to enable challenge-response passwords (beware issues with # some PAM modules and threads) ChallengeResponseAuthentication no <- Make sure this is already set to "no"